seedee007/MarketKilla/README.md

 9. Enjoy!

+## Installation Instructions (Firefox / LibreWolf)

+1. Download ZIP and extract the files to a folder.

+2. Enter `about:debugging` as the URL in your browser.​

+3. Click “This Firefox” (or This LibreWolf) in the left sidebar.
+4. Click “Load Temporary Add-on…”.
+5. In the file picker, select any file inside the extracted ZIP folder (for example manifest.json).

+6. The extension should be now installed and active!

+7. Visit the supported website.
+When the page loads, you should now see a menu at the top of the screen, displaying the number of Marketplace items hidden.

+8. The button on the right toggles the display of items should you wish to view them.

+9. Enjoy!

+The add‑on will stay installed until you close/restart Firefox.

 ## Example
 1. Visit https://www.bunnings.com.au/products/indoor-living/electronics/tvs-home-cinema
 2. As of 19 Jan 2026, you should see the plugin blocks 34 Marketplace items on the first page.
 35 items on page two.
 Etc. etc.